 A preliminary indication of personal fitness for counseling and of Christian character as evidenced by:

-- One reference will be academic.
-The second will be from someone who has observed you in a people-helping capacity.
+- A character reference from someone who has observed you in a people-helping capacity.

 - Two years experience in people-helping service.